 At the same time, you might still want to push yourself a little bit and could make sure that you do one lap more if your 30 minutes (or whatever the time for your workout is) ends when you’re halfway through a lap.

 Related: How to stay in shape while injured

 Just like your running regimen, make sure that you include rest time.
 While this includes rest days, it also means that you should rest in between sets of laps.
 This means that at first you might be spending a lot of time resting, but it’s what you need to do as a swimmer.

 Finally, don’t go hard every day.
-Each swim workout should have a purpose.
-That means that some days are going to be like your easy run days where you’re just running to run while other days you’re going to go at it harder to push yourself a little bit.
-But don’t forget that you’re injured so make sure that your intensity is not too great.
+As with running, each swim workout should have a purpose.
+That means that some days are going to be like your easy runs, where you’re just running to run.
+Other days you’re going to go at it harder to push yourself a little bit.
+But don’t forget that you’re injured; make sure that your intensity is not too great.

-There are many options of swim workouts.
-These are a few of our favorites.
+There are many options for swim workouts.
+These are a few of our favorites:

 You don’t have to remember much for this workout.
-Simply repeat 100 yards (which means 4 laps in a standard gym pool), giving yourself enough of a break into between each 100 yards to make sure that your breathing is steady, until you are too tired to do any more.
+Simply repeat 100 yards (which means 4 laps in a standard gym pool), giving yourself enough of a break in between each 100 yards to make sure that your breathing is steady.
+Continue until you are too tired to do any more.